 If predictive analytics asks what may happen tomorrow, prescriptive analytics answers with: “This is what should be done next.”
 Marketers and executives that truly want to embrace data-driven decision making deploy prescriptive analytics software.
 Prescriptive analytics will take into account all the data gathered in past, present, and future predictions to offer actionable insights and guidance..
 Prescriptive analytics uses AI and ML-powered technology to help predict outcomes and identify what is the next-best action to take.

 Prescriptive analytics allows you to test the correct variables and suggest new variables that offer a higher chance of generating a positive outcome.

 Modern executives know that data and data analytics are a foundational element of their business strategy.

 Companies are getting smarter at leveraging data and data analytics and are integrating it more effectively into their overall operations.
 According to Treasure Data, 63 percent of retail leaders say they are using customer data to influence product offerings.
-Sixty-two percent say marketing and 59 percent say sales departments are heavy users of customer data, but more than 40 percent are now using it for contact centers, supply chain/inventory management, and product teams.
 And, according to the CX Experience 2022 report, 65 percent of business leaders say their goal is to build a cohesive data ecosystem and to standardize data collection.